awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 For information about the operations supported by Amazon S3, see the [ Amazon S3 documentation](http://aws.amazon.com/documentation/s3/)\.

-### HTTP Request Headers That CloudFront Removes or Updates<a name="request-s3-removed-headers"></a>
+### HTTP request headers that CloudFront removes or updates<a name="request-s3-removed-headers"></a>

 CloudFront removes or updates some headers before forwarding requests to your Amazon S3 origin\.
 For most headers this behavior is the same as for custom origins\.
-For a full list of HTTP request headers and how CloudFront processes them, see [HTTP Request Headers and CloudFront Behavior \(Custom and S3 Origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.
+For a full list of HTTP request headers and how CloudFront processes them, see [HTTP request headers and CloudFront behavior \(custom and Amazon S3 origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.

-### Maximum Length of a Request and Maximum Length of a URL<a name="RequestS3MaxRequestStringLength"></a>
+### Maximum length of a request and maximum length of a URL<a name="RequestS3MaxRequestStringLength"></a>

 The maximum length of a request, including the path, the query string \(if any\), and headers, is 20,480 bytes\.